 While their baby boy was still in the cradle, George and Flora McDonald issued him a challenge: They named him after not one but two famous men—Shakespeare and the fourth president of the United States.
 “What’s in a name?”
 Shakespeare had asked.
 Would a name lead William Madison McDonald toward an interest in both words and politics?

 He was born in Kaufman County in 1866, three years after emancipation.
 His father had once been a slave of Confederate General Nathan Bedford Forrest.
 His mother was a freewoman.
 As a youngster William worked for—and studied law under—attorney and rancher Captain Z. T. Adams.
 According to William Oliver Bundy, who wrote The Life of William Madison McDonald, after McDonald graduated from high school, he was appointed principal of the African-American school at Kaufman County’s Flat Rock community—at age eighteen.
 But his interests soon led him elsewhere.
 You guessed it: politics.
 In 1892 he was elected to the Texas Republican Party’s executive committee.
-In 1896 he formed a political partnership with railroad capitalist Edward Howland Robinson Green (son of Hetty Green, “the Witch of Wall Street,” richest woman in America, and notorious miser).
+In 1896 he formed a political partnership with railroad capitalist Edward Howland Robinson Green (son of Hetty Green, “the Witch of Wall Street,” who was the richest woman in America and a notorious miser).
 Both men were leaders in the Texas Republican Party’s Black and Tan faction, a group of African-Americans and whites who shared leadership roles.
-In 1896, when Texas Republican Party Chairman Norris Wright Cuney was unseated by the GOP faction Cuney called the “Lily-White Movement,” McDonald replaced him, becoming perhaps the most powerful African-American politician in the South.
+In 1896, when Texas Republican Party Chairman Norris Wright Cuney was unseated by the GOP faction that Cuney called the “Lily-White Movement,” McDonald replaced him, becoming perhaps the most powerful African-American politician in the South.
 (Photo from History and Directory of Fort Worth, 1907.)

 Also by 1896 McDonald had been nicknamed “Gooseneck Bill” by Dallas journalist William Sterrett.
 Clip is from the Fort Worth Register.